hRun/beaconing_simulator/README.md

                         if using http, the request method to use for beaconing. mix will use get for requests, post for responses. default is get
   --round_robin_logic {RANDOM,1,5,10,50,100}
                         set the logic to iterate destinations when multiple were provided. switch domains after every x requests or randomly
-  --start_time START_TIME
+  --socks_sessions SOCKS_SESSIONS
+                        if protocol is set to HTTPSxSOCKS, start this many socks sessions over the duration of the beacon --start_time START_TIME
                         if log_only is set, set the start time of the fake simulation (epoch time stamp expected). otherwise the simulation will start at the current time and end in the future
   --static_ip           a domain might resolve to multiple ips (e.g. when a cdn is used). set this argument to statically log the first observed ip. default is to log a random ip from the set